Guest article by Dana Minney

 Admission fees: $54.99 online.
 You can often find discount coupons for a couple dollars off, and Groupon sells discount tickets for specific dates from time to time.
 Season passes also pay for themselves quickly.

 400 N. Liberty Ave., New Braunfels, TX – Website

 City of Austin

-Most city pools and splash pads are open until September 25, 2016, daily from 9 a.m.–8 p.m.
+Most city pools and splash pads are open into September, daily from 9 a.m. to 8 p.m.
 You can always check the City of Austin’s Pools and Splash Pads list for more details.

 Quarry Splash Pad in Leander

 For a small fee, you can have a unique splash pad experience at the Quarry in Leander.
 You must make an online reservation and pay in cash upon arrival.
 The Quarry has a sandy, beach-like feel to it and is only open through the summer, from 10 a.m. to 7 p.m. daily.

 3005 County Road 175, Leander, TX – Website

 Where’s your favorite pool or swimming spot in Austin?

 Dana Minney is happy to have finally found sanity as a single mom by having fun, together time with her kids.
 Learn more on her website.